NBISweden/teaching_literature_club/docs/events/20251030/README.md

 ???- question "My answer"

-    It shows me again that we should never trust a paper at face value
+    - It shows me again that we should never trust a paper at face value
+    - DEI interventions have no effect `[Hazari et al., 2013][42]`, however, that paper presents a wrong analysis that makes it appear they do
+    - There is no relevant gender gap in physicals: the variation between the two genders is much bigger than the difference in mean: we should focus on improving the measured variables for everyone, instead of for one gender.
+Also here, this conclusion is drawn from `[44][Stout et al, 2013]`, however, that paper misinterprets its data

 ## My questions